Max-Bld/adtech-business-case/README.md

 The file **business_case_presentation.pdf** is the fruit of a double-folded work consisting of:
 - an analysis of a real anonymized database taken from the Adtech field;
-- and the communication of the obtained results to a non-expert customer
+- the communication of the results to a non-expert customer.

 The issue to resolve: